sarahob96/quiz-10/README.md

 ### User Goals
 * As a user, I want to easily navigate through the site.
-* As a user, I want to be able to choose between various quizzes.
+* As a user, I want to be able to play the current weeks quiz.
 * As a user, I want to see what score I have achieved from the quiz.

 ### Returning User Goals
 * As a returning user, I want to play the most recent quiz.
-* As a returning user, I want to find past quizzes.
+* As a returning user, I want to play the past weeks quiz.
 * As a returning user, I want to find the sites social links.

 ### Site Owner Goals
-* As the site owner, I want the user to have a selection of quizzes to choose from.
+* As the site owner, I want the user to play the previous quiz if they've missed it.
 * As the site owner, I want the user to have a pleasant interactive experience.
 * As the site owner, I want the user to engage with us through our social media platforms.